Notre-Dame fire: Why historic restorations keep going up in flames

 Constant vigilance

 While old structures are highly flammable, restoration work often requires open flame for things like soldering pipes or metal roofing components.
-(The Notre-Dame fire appears to have started in the wooden spire, which was surrounded in scaffolding.)
+(The Notre-Dame fire appears to have started in the wooden attic, which was surrounded in scaffolding.)

 “Whenever you have somebody who’s using any kind of a blowtorch or a welding torch . . . there’s the risk for bits of hot molten metal to drop down into a concealed space,” says Gerry Tierney, associate principal in the San Francisco office of architecture and design firm Perkins+Will.
 He works on renovations as well as new construction, and says that fire is a constant danger in both cases–although higher in older buildings because “the timbers are well seasoned.”